Acton Burnell Castle

 Condition

-Ruin - Major Structure Remains
+Ruin - Some Major Stonework Remains

 Ownership